ElianeBriand/fesutils/docs/coverage.md

 There is a coverage helper script that builds and run the tests, and produces a report.

-Typically, from your own machine, invoke it from the project root like this (15 is the number of thread, 0 is to not send the statistics to the coverage server - should only be done in CI):
+Typically, from your own machine, invoke it from the project root like this (`-t 15` is the number of thread, `-s 0` is to not send the statistics to the coverage server - should only be done in CI, `-d 0` is to not only run documentation coverage test):

 ```
-./runCoverage.sh -t 15 -s 0
+./runCoverage.sh -t 15 -s 0 -d 0

 ```

 And for subsequent build:

 ```
-rm -rf build_cov &&  ./runCoverage.sh -t 15 -s 0
+rm -rf build_cov &&  ./runCoverage.sh -t 15 -s 0 -d 0
 ```

 The build_cov directory is in the .gitignore so it is fine to leave this directory alone in between coverage build.